 access_denied error message.

-You can learn about whitelisting the Gearset IP addresses in our article here.
+You can learn about whitelisting the Gearset IP addresses in this separate support article.

 The username used to connect to the org doesn't have sufficient permissions